 Skip to Content

-Brianna Bitz, grad student, leads the undefeated Panthers in goals scored with seven goals in six matches.
+Brianna Bitz, grad student, leads the undefeated Panthers in goals scored with seven in six matches.
+Here, she slips one past the Virginia State goal keeper.

-Brianna Bitz, grad student, leads the undefeated Panthers in goals scored with seven goals in six matches.
+Brianna Bitz, grad student, leads the undefeated Panthers in goals scored with seven in six matches.
+Here, she slips one past the Virginia State goal keeper.

 Bitz and Pieces of Adversity Lead to Success